Journal of Adolescent & Adult Literacy

 Writing for the Journal of Adolescent & Adult Literacy

-The Journal of Adolescent & Adult Literacy (JAAL) seeks manuscripts for Volume 56 (September 2012–May 2013).
+The Journal of Adolescent & Adult Literacy (JAAL) seeks manuscripts.
 JAAL features articles that highlight research-based practice aimed at improving engagement and achievement among literacy learners aged 12 and older.
 Readers of this peer-reviewed publication include middle and secondary school teachers and administrators, preservice teachers, postsecondary teachers, librarians, media specialists, literacy coaches, curriculum specialists, researchers, scholars, and policymakers.
 JAAL seeks both qualitative and quantitative research studies.
 Submissions should focus on practical applications and include graphics (e.g., tables, charts, figures, photographs) that aid in summarizing the text and engaging readers.
 We seek research-based manuscripts that connect literacy contexts and stakeholders with 21st-century literacies.
 Topics may include but are not limited to motivation, engagement, and assessment of diverse populations of literacy learners in local and global contexts; adolescents’ and adults’ consumption and production of visual, digital, and print-based texts on and offline; content area literacies instruction; and integration of pop culture and digital literacies into independent and collaborative teaching and learning experiences.

 JAAL is published online and in print eight times a year: monthly from September to May, with a combined December/January issue.
 It is received by more than 15,000 subscribers worldwide.